mcverter/Dissertation/README.md

 Levinas, Kropotkin, and Sarah Hrdy can give us an understanding of the Becoming of Being not only in terms of metabolism but also as birthing, as the generation of generations, a continuous creation.

-## Levinas / Heraclitus

-Levinas describes the dynamic pulsation of the moment “a becoming . . . radically opposed to the idea of being . . . the resistance to every integration expressed by the image of the river in which, according to Heraclitus one does not bathe twice, and according to Cratylus, not even once” (60).3 Domination of Becoming by Being is thwarted by the epiphany of the exterior other as well as the dynamic beyond being of the psyche’s interior becoming.

 ## Ethics